Many business owners start to think about giving back to the wider world and their thoughts come to establishing a Social Enterprise or Charity.

 Charities and Trading

 As alluded to above, Charities are taxed on trading profits unless the trading profits are part of the Charity’s purpose.
-Eg:
+Eg (this example comes from our Daughter business, YogaTax):

-The normal way around this is for the charity to own a trading company which runs the restaurant, and then donates its profits to the charity – this is tax efficient and results in no Corporation Tax being paid, but has a high administrative overhead requiring two entities, two sets of accounts, etc.
+The normal way around this is for the charity to own a trading company which carries out trading operations, eg in the above example runs the public classes, and then donates its profits to the charity – this is tax efficient and results in no Corporation Tax being paid, but has a higher administrative overhead requiring two entities, two sets of accounts, etc.

 Take another example: